hashicorp/vault-plugin-secrets-azure/website-docs/docs.html.md

 ## Additional Notes

+-  **If a referenced Azure role doesn't exist, a credential will not be generated.**
+  Service principals will only be generated if *all* role assignments are successful.
+  This is important to note if you're using custom Azure role definitions that might be deleted at some point.

 - Azure roles are assigned only once, when the service principal is created.
-If the Vault role changes the list of Azure roles, these changes will not be reflected in any existing service princpal, even after token renewal.
+If the Vault role changes the list of Azure roles, these changes will not be reflected in any existing service principal, even after token renewal.

-- Service principals will only be generated if *all* role assignments are successful.
-  This is important to note if you're using custom Azure role defintions that might be deleted at some point.
-If the referenced Azure role doesn't exist, a credential will not be generated.

 - The time required to issue a credential is roughly proportional to the number of Azure roles that must be assigned.
 This operation make take some time (10s of seconds